tue-mps-edu/asd-engd-project-2019-thermal-object-detection/README.md

 OK
 ```

- The virtual environment required to carry out model training by using tensor flow and object-detection API is now ready.
+ The virtual environment required to carry out model training by using tensorflow and object detection API is now ready.
 Before starting the training run the following command to access the installed environment.
 ```
 $ conda activate tf1_12_gpu
 ```

-Instructions for training the models can be found in [tensorflow_training](https://github.com/tue-mps-edu/thermal_object_detection/tree/master/tensorflow_training) folder in this repository.
+Instructions for training the models are elaborated in [tensorflow_training](https://github.com/tue-mps-edu/thermal_object_detection/tree/master/tensorflow_training) folder of this repository.

 ## Linux install
 Once these prerequisites have been met, clone this repository